Wadawurrung: Historical land use and customs

-Communities consisted of 25 land-owning groups called clans that spoke a related language and were connected through cultural and mutual interests, totems, trading initiatives and marriage ties.
-Access to land and resources by other clans, was sometimes restricted depending on the state of the resource in question.
-For example; if a river or creek had been fished regularly throughout the fishing season and fish supplies were down, fishing was limited or stopped entirely by the clan who owned that resource until fish were given a chance to recover.
-During this time other resources were utilised for food.
-This ensured the sustained use of the resources available to them.
-As with most other Kulin territories, penalties such as spearings were enforced upon trespassers.
-Today, traditional clan locations, language groups and borders are no longer in use and descendants of Wathaurong people live within modern day society, although still preserving much of their culture.

-According to William Buckley, the Wathaurong practised ritual cannibalism, moderately compared to what he reported of the practices of a neighbouring tribe, the Pallidurgbarran, whose putative cannibalism is itself dubious.
+According to William Buckley, the Wadawurrung practised ritual cannibalism, moderately compared to what he reported of the practices of a neighbouring tribe, the Pallidurgbarran, whose putative cannibalism is itself dubious.
 Buckley claimed enemies slain in combat were roasted and eaten.

 Clans

-Before European settlement, 25 separate clans existed, each with a clan headman, who was called a n'arweet among the coastal Wathaurong and a nourenit among the inland northern tribe.
+Before European settlement, 25 separate clans existed, each with a clan headman, who was called a n'arweet among the coastal Wadawurrung and a nourenit among the inland northern tribe.
 N'arweet held the same tribal standing as a ngurungaeta of the Wurundjeri people.